nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

 $ npm install --save @nestjs/schedule
 ```

-Once the installation process is complete, we can import the `ScheduleModule` into the root `AppModule`.
+To activate job scheduling, register all scheduled jobs (we'll see how to define these shortly) by importing the `ScheduleModule` into the root `AppModule`, and running the `forRoot()` static method.

 ```typescript
 @@filename(app.module)